This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Feed your baby when he shows signs of hunger.
-He may be more awake and may move more.
-He may put his hands up to his mouth.
-He may make sucking noises.
+- Feed your baby when he or she shows signs of hunger.
+He or she may be more awake and may move more.
+He or she may put his or her hands up to his or her mouth.
+He or she may make sucking noises.
 Crying is normally a late sign that your baby is hungry.

 - Breastfeed or bottle feed your baby 8 to 12 times each day.
-He will probably want to drink every 2 to 3 hours.
-Wake your baby to feed him if he sleeps longer than 4 to 5 hours.
-If your baby is sleeping and it is time to feed, lightly rub your finger across his lips.
-You can also undress him or change his diaper.
-Your baby may eat more when he is 6 to 8 weeks old.
+He or she will probably want to drink every 2 to 3 hours.
+Wake your baby to feed him or her if he or she sleeps longer than 4 to 5 hours.
+If your baby is sleeping and it is time to feed, lightly rub your finger across his or her lips.
+You can also undress him or her or change his or her diaper.
+Your baby may eat more when he or she is 6 to 8 weeks old.
 This is caused by a growth spurt during this age.

 - Prepare and heat formula as directed.
 Follow directions on the package.
-Ask your baby's healthcare provider if you have questions about how to prepare his formula.
+Talk to your baby's healthcare provider if you have questions about how to prepare formula.

-- If you are breastfeeding, wait until your baby is 4 to 6 weeks old to give him a bottle.
+- If you are breastfeeding, wait until your baby is 4 to 6 weeks old to give him or her a bottle.
 This will give your baby time to learn how to breastfeed correctly.
-Have someone else give him his first bottle.
+Have someone else give your baby his or her first bottle.
 Your baby may need time to get used the bottle's nipple.
 You may need to try different bottle nipples with your baby.
 When you find a bottle nipple that works well for your baby, continue to use this type.

-- Do not prop a bottle in your baby's mouth or let him lie flat during feeding.
-This may cause him to choke.
+- Do not prop a bottle in your baby's mouth or let him or her lie flat during feeding.
+This may cause him or her to choke.
 Always hold the bottle in your baby's mouth with your hand.

 - Your baby will drink about 2 to 4 ounces of formula at each feeding.
 Your baby may want to drink a lot one day and not want to drink much the next.

 - Burp your baby between feedings or during breaks.
 Your baby may swallow air during breastfeeding or bottle-feeding.
-Gently pat his back to help him burp.
+Gently pat his or her back to help him or her burp.